SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Finally, questions were asked as to the role of ...
 In the follow-up phase of the study, participants were asked ...

-## Describing Methods
+## Describing the process: adverbs of manner

-> Describing the process: adverbs of manner
+↑ Describing Methods

 The soil was then placed in a furnace and _gradually_ heated up to ...
 The vials were shaken _manually_ to allow the soil to mix well with the water.